derikb/rpg-table-randomizer/README.md

 ### TableRoller

-Exported from the TableRoller.js file.

-A class used for generating random results from tables.
+A class used for generating random results from RandomTable objects.
+Also handling for tokens in the results.

 #### getTableResultSetByKey (tableKey, table)